jacobmix/moonlight-chrome/documentation.md

 ## Method 1:

-Downloaded the latest `moonlight-chrome.crx` from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
+Download the latest `moonlight-chrome.crx` from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
 Open `chrome://extensions/` Make sure `Developer Mode` is on.
 Drag, and drop the `moonlight-chrome.crx` file you downloaded before.
 Into the extensions page.
 It should now install.

-Note: This method might not work for some because of how strict Google is with none Google Store extensions.
+Note: This method might not work for some because of how strict Google is with none-chrome-store extensions.
 So if you can’t download the crx file or drag & drop to install.
 See [method 2](https://github.com/jacobmix/moonlight-chrome/blob/master/documentation.md#method-2).

 ## Method 2:

 Download the latest `Source code (zip)` from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
-Extract it, and move the contents somewhere you’ll remember, and not move around.
+Extract it, and move the contents somewhere you’ll remember, and _not move around_.
 (Something like `C:\Unpacked Chrome Extensions\Moonlight-chrome` for example)

 Go to `chrome://extensions/` Make sure `Developer Mode` is on, and click `Load unpacked extension...`